Historia Mundum

 Italy came into being as a constitutional monarchy centered around Piedmontese power.
 Even though the Italians held practical control over Rome, the status of the city (the Roman Question) remained unresolved until 1929, because the Church refused to recognize the formation of the Kingdom of Italy.

-Newly-unified Italy faced numerous challenges — namely, a poor economy, resistance to Piedmontese dominance, a restricted electoral system (only 2% of the population voted), regional disparities between the industrial North and the agrarian South, and the lack of an Italian national culture and identity.
+Newly unified Italy faced a weak economy, resistance to Piedmontese dominance, and a restricted electoral system in which only 2% of the population voted.
+It also had to bridge regional disparities between the industrial North and the agrarian South while building a shared national culture and identity.

 The Risorgimento was not just a political or military struggle; it was a complex amalgamation of ideas, failures, and re-strategizing.
 It enabled the eventual unification of Italy, and its lessons in unity and strategic adaptation remain relevant in understanding the formation of modern nations.
 It was also a pivotal moment in European history, as a part of a context of nationalism, state-building, and modernization that characterized the late 19th and early 20th centuries.